Anglesey Abbey and Lode Mill's collections

 Explore the objects and works of art we care for at Anglesey Abbey and Lode Mill on the National Trust Collections website.

 The National Trust looks after a treasure chest of history.
 From artistic masterpieces and vast tapestries to precious personal possessions, the range and breadth of the collections is astonishing.
-The book – 125 Treasures from the Collections of the National Trust – shares the stories behind some of these remarkable objects.
-Discover more about the five items from the Anglesey Abbey collection that are featured in the book.
+The BBC TV series 'Hidden Treasures of the National Trust' shares the stories behind some of these remarkable objects.
+Discover more about some of the treasures in the Anglesey Abbey collection that you can see when you next visit.

 Five of these shields were made in silver gilt between 1819 and 1824, all of them considered masterpieces of Regency silver.
 This shield, which is currently on display in the house, was bought by Lord Fairhaven in the mid-20th century.
 It has a central scene of Apollo driving the chariot of the sun, surrounded by symbolic representations of constellations.
 There is also a broad frieze with a series of scenes from the Iliad, bordered by a narrow band of waves representing the ocean.